ikluft/LongitudeTZ/docs/cli-spec.md

     lon-tz --tzname=Westxx
     lon-tz --tzname=Eastxx
-    lon-tz --tzname=NarrowxxW
+    lon-tz --tzname=Westxxxx
-    lon-tz --tzname=NarrowxxE
+    lon-tz --tzname=Eastxxxx

 sets the time zone by name.
 West00 to West12 are 1-hour wide time zones in west longitude.
 East00 to East12 are 1-hour wide time zones in east longitude.
-Narrow00W to Narrow48W are 3.75-degree (15 minute time) wide time zones in west longitude.
-Narrow00E to Narrow48E are 3.75-degree (15 minute time) wide time zones in east longitude.
+West0000 to West1200 are 3.75-degree (15 minute time) wide time zones in west longitude.
+East0000 to East1200 are 3.75-degree (15 minute time) wide time zones in east longitude.

+In the narrow time zones, the extra two digits in the name, representing clock minutes of the UTC offset, may only be 00, 15, 30 or 45.

 There are some peculiarities.
 West00 is an alias for and equal to East00.
-Likewise, Narrow00W is and alias for and equal to Narrow00E.
+Likewise, West0000 is and alias for and equal to East0000.
 On the other extreme, the Date Line at 180 degrees longitude makes for half-wide time zones either side of it.
 For hour-based time zones, East12 and West12 are half-hour wide time zones.
-For narrow (15 minute clock) time zones, Narrow48E and Narrow48W are 1.875 degree (half of 3.75 degrees for 15 minutes time) wide time zones.
+For narrow (15 minute clock) time zones, East1200 and West1200 are 1.875 degree (half of 3.75 degrees for 15 minutes time) wide time zones.

 ### --longitude